Intellectual Property Litigation

 - Lake Whillans – The Life Sciences Law Firm Index included WilmerHale among the top three best life sciences law firms (2016, 2017), as the top firm for startup work (2017), among the top 10 deal firms (2017), the top two patent law firms (2016) and top 10 firms for thought leadership (2016).

-- Law360 – WilmerHale was named among Law360’s “Practice Groups of the Year” in 2016, marking the fifth time the IP group has received the recognition.
+- Law360 – WilmerHale was listed among the top five “go-to” firms for PTAB litigation, which identifies law firms that handled the most cases at PTAB from 2012-2019.
+In 2016, WilmerHale was named among Law360’s “Practice Groups of the Year,” marking the fifth time the IP group has received the recognition.

-- Managing IP (MIP) – Named WilmerHale the 2019 United States Patent Contentious Firm of the Year, and recognized Bill Lee and Mindy Sooter as Outstanding Litigator of the Year for Massachusetts and Colorado, respectively.
+- Managing IP (MIP) – Named WilmerHale the 2020 Patent Contentious Firm of the Year for the Northeast region.
+In 2019, Managing IP named WilmerHale the United States Patent Contentious Firm of the Year, and recognized Bill Lee and Mindy Sooter as Outstanding Litigator of the Year for Massachusetts and Colorado, respectively.
 In 2017, WilmerHale was named the Patent Contentious Firm of the Year—both in the United States and in the Northeast region—and Bill Lee was named as the Massachusetts Outstanding IP Litigator.
 WilmerHale was also named Patent Contentious Firm of the Year for 2016.
 The firm was shortlisted as one of the Patent Contentious Firms of the Year, Copyright Northeast Firms of the Year and Pharma IP Litigation Firms of the Year for 2015.
 David Cavanaugh, Bill Lee and Seth Waxman received individual recognitions.
 WilmerHale was selected as the Patent Contentious Firm of the Year each year between 2011 and 2014.
 In 2014, the firm was named the Copyright Firm of the Year and the winner of the Milestone Case of the Year.
 MIP also named Bill Lee as Massachusetts IP Litigator of the Year and Seth Waxman as DC IP Litigator of the Year—each earning this title for the fourth year in a row.
 The firm was recognized as the Pharmaceutical IP Litigation Firm of the Year in 2013.

 - Managing IP (MIP) – Named WilmerHale among the top nationally ranked firms for intellectual property in 2019, and recognized 18 of our partners as IP Stars.